 A few up north seemed reputable, but until we have more chicken experience, what do we know about vetting chicken breeders?
 Instead of trekking to Indiana or Wisconsin, we followed the path of least resistance 10 minutes into town, to the farmers co-op for hatchery chicks.

 The self-titled chicken lady at the co-op, Millie, does her best to share her love of poultry with the community.
 Besides holding classes and talking about chickens as long as you want to, she orders different breeds of day-old chicks from a hatchery each week from January to June.

 Millie doesn’t just order the fast-growing designer hybrids you find at Tractor Supply.
-She brings in older and international breeds as well.
+She brings in heritage and international breeds as well.

 Of our shortlist of 3 breeds to try, Millie’s order sheet showed 2 arriving the same day.
-Kismet!
-Chicks the same age can be raised in the same brooder, important because we only have room for 1 setup.
+Kismet.
+Chicks the same age can be raised in the same brooder.
+That’s important because we only have space for 1 setup.